SamehSalama/SSHoneyCombView/README.md

 Make sure to:
 use_frameworks!

+## Usage

-add SSHoneyCombView.framework to “Linked Frameworks and Libraries” under Target->General, and build
+1- add SSHoneyCombView.framework to “Linked Frameworks and Libraries” under Target->General, and build

 storyboard:
-drag and drop a UIView and change both it’s “Class” and “Module” to SSHoneyCombView
+2- drag and drop a UIView and change both “Class” and “Module” to SSHoneyCombView

-resize your SSHoneyCombView and add constraints to use Autoresizing
+3- resize your SSHoneyCombView and add constraints to use Autoresizing

-create and outlet in your ViewController
+4- create and outlet in your ViewController (Ex. ssHoneyCombView)

 in ViewController:

-import HoneyCombView
+5- import HoneyCombView

-create and array of SSHoneyCombObject and assign this array to self.ssHoneyCombView.honeyCombObjects
+6- create and array of SSHoneyCombObject and assign this array to self.ssHoneyCombView.honeyCombObjects

+7- optional you can set

+self.honeyCombView.numberOfItemsInRow
+//NOTE: numberOfItemsInRow can’t be less than 2

-conform to SSHoneyCombViewDelegate
+8- conform to SSHoneyCombViewDelegate

-func honeyComb(_ honeyComb: HoneyCombView, didSelect item: HoneyCombObject) {
+9- func honeyComb(_ honeyComb: HoneyCombView, didSelect item: HoneyCombObject) {
 print(item.name)
 }

-optional you can set

-self.honeyCombView.numberOfItemsInRow
-// NOTE: numberOfItemsInRow can’t be less than 2

 finally you can add variables to HoneyCombObject class to fit your needs basic HoneyCombObject has “name” property only